marcus-deans/Chess-Game/doc/PLANNING.md

 Mild:

 * Player Profiles
+    * We will use the controller to manage the player interactions and store information such as identifying features as well as gameplay metrics like score
+    * This will require carefully controlling the information and keeping in mind immutability principles

 > Player Profiles.
 Allow users to log in, choose an avatar to be used within the game player, view personal high scores, and save their preferences (e.g., name, password, image, age (if parental controls are implemented), and favorite variants, tokens, colors, etc).
 Player information should be saved between runs of the program.